ankithsavio/ankithsavio.github.io/_projects/4_project.md

 importance: 3
 ---

 Segmenting Brain MRI scan by utilizing image processing techniques.
-I have used a combination of boundary-based and region-based segmentation methods to identify five distinct tissue layers within a T1-weighted Brain MRI Image.
-There are several ways to tackle this problem and the following is just one such method.
-The following solution follows two approaches that considers both 2D slices of the MRI scan and the whole 3D volume of the MRI scan.
+Used combination of boundary-based and region-based segmentation methods to identify five distinct tissue layers within a T1-weighted Brain MRI Image.
+There are two approaches that considers both 2D slices of the and the whole 3D volume of the MRI scan.

 # What will happen if i include a header here a ll of a sudden
 ## a smaller header